Rosh1988/bynder-ui-automation/README.md

 #### :hammer_and_wrench: Configuration
 Config files:
 1. `cypress.config.js` - Main config file where default behavior of Cypress can be modified.

-[More info](https://docs.cypress.io/guides/references/configuration)
+## :heavy_check_mark: Test Scenarios